oracle/pgql-lang/index.md

 PGQL has the following SQL-like capabilities:

  * `DISTINCT` to remove duplicates
- * `GROUP BY` and create groups of solutions and optionally filter groups through `HAVING`
+ * `GROUP BY` to create groups of solutions, and, `HAVING` to filter out groups of solutions
  * `COUNT`, `MIN`, `MAX`, `AVG` and `SUM` to aggregate over groups of solutions
  * `ORDER BY` to sort results
  * (`NOT`) `EXISTS` subqueries, to test whether a graph pattern exists, or, doesn't exists